 This area of the screen displays a panoramic view of your current location in the DREAM ZONE.
-At the beginning of the game it shows the inside of your bedroom.
+The game begins inside of your bedroom.
 Often there are people or things of special interest in the picture area.
 Clicking one of these objects will type the name of the object in the command line (just as if you had typed the name).
 Double clicking the object will give a detailed description.
-Moveable objects will appear in as small tile icons in the picture area.
+Moveable objects will appear as small, tile icons in the picture area.
 Up to twelve objects can be in a location at one time.
-Clicking an object tile will type the object's name into the command line.
+Clicking an object tile will type the object's name in to the command line.
 Double-clicking will pick up the object and place it into your inventory.